galaxyproject/training-material/topics/transcriptomics/tutorials/scrna-raceid/tutorial.md

 * (Bottom-Left) Outlier probabilities of all cells in all clusters.

-> ### {% icon details %} Details: RaceID Outlier Identificaion
+> ### {% icon details %} Details: RaceID Outlier Identification
->* (Top-Left) A background model is calibrated and outliers are identified based on the distribution of transcript counts within a cluster.
+> * (Top-Left) A background model is calibrated and outliers are identified based on the distribution of transcript counts within a cluster.
 The counts for each gene are assumed to follow a negative binomial distribution determined by a mean (average expression of a gene across all cells in a cluster), and a dispersion parameter.
 The dispersion is derived from the average variance-mean dependence, modelled as a logarithmic second order polynomial under the assumption that *most* genes are not differentially expressed between clusters, and that true biological variability should exceed this assumption.
 >
+>
-> As we can see from the Background plot, the upper and lower (violet and red) regression of the variance on the mean (as approximated by a second-order polynomial in logarithmic space) is higher than the variance of most genes (all grey dots below the red curve).
+> * As we can see from the Background plot, the upper and lower (violet and red) regression of the variance on the mean (as approximated by a second-order polynomial in logarithmic space) is higher than the variance of most genes (all grey dots below the red curve).
 This is expected since they are not differentially expressed, and so the genes above the background regression are therefore significant in the detection of outlier cells.
 The orange line is the local regression (moving average variance per mean) and is used purely for illustrative purposes.
    <!-- See: https://github.com/dgrun/RaceID3_StemID2_package/blob/master/R/RaceID.R#L280 -->
 >
+>
->(Top-Right) Outlier cells are detected if the probability for that cell $$c$$ that a minimum number of genes $$G_{min}$$ of observing total counts $$T_{G_{min}}$$ is less than a specific threshold $$P_{thr}$$, as given by the red dotted line.
+> * (Top-Right) Outlier cells are detected if the probability for that cell $$c$$ that a minimum number of genes $$G_{min}$$ of observing total counts $$T_{G_{min}}$$ is less than a specific threshold $$P_{thr}$$, as given by the red dotted line.
->This is shown in the chart above as the number of outliers as a function of the probability threshold, which is set to $$1 \cdot 10^{-3}$$ by default.
+>>This is shown in the chart above as the number of outliers as a function of the probability threshold, which is set to $$1 \cdot 10^{-3}$$ by default.
 Ideally, this threshold should be chosen so that the lower tail of the distribution contains as few outliers as possible (i.e. lower than the steep rise in outliers towards the higher end of the plot) to ensure a maximum sensitivity of this method.
 If the sensitivity of the sequencing was low, then only a few highly expressed genes would be reliably quantified, so the outlier probability threshold would need to be higher (e.g. up to 1).
 >
+>
->* (Bottom-Left) A bar plot of the outlier probabilities of all cells across all clusters.
+> * (Bottom-Left) A bar plot of the outlier probabilities of all cells across all clusters.
 All outlier cells are merged into their own clusters if their similarity exceeds a quantile threshold of the similarity distribution for all pairs of cells within one of the original clusters.
 After the outlier cells are merged, then the new cluster centres are defined for the original clusters after removing the outliers.
 Then, each cell is assigned to the nearest cluster centre using k-partitioning.
 >
 {: .details}